-The speedup improvement achieved by hierarchy cut code comes from avoiding the boundary drift, rather than the advantage of using the intersection result of bounding box and ray to encode the ray.
-The fifth row of the Table \ref{tab_Results_Overview} shows the trace speed using regular grid encoding.
-As mentioned in section 5, regular grid encoding is basically the same as that of hierarchy cut code except that it does not use BVH cut.
-From the data in the Table \ref{tab_Results_Overview}, regular grid encoding has no advantages in performance compared with hierarchy cut code or Two\_Point method because it uses regular grid as the coding boundary, which will face the boundary drift problem.
+The speedup improvement achieved by our methods comes from avoiding boundary drift, rather than the advantage of using the intersection result of the bounding box and ray to encode the ray.
+The fifth row of Table \ref{tab_Results_Overview} shows the trace speed using regular grid encoding.
+As mentioned in Section 5, regular grid encoding is essentially the same as hierarchy cut code, except that it does not use BVH cut.
+From the data in Table \ref{tab_Results_Overview}, regular grid encoding does not offer any performance advantages compared to hierarchy cut code or the TwoPoint method because it uses a regular grid as the coding boundary, which will encounter the boundary drift problem.
 This confirms the necessity of eliminating boundary drift.